ollyw/release/README.md

 The script in src/universal/bin will look at your jenkins instance for the specified green build and tag the repository with the same name as the job.

-# Dockerised HMRC-Release Container
+# Running inside a Docker container

-A Docker container that provides an environment to run the release script.
-Use the Dockerfile to build the container image.
-The image will install python, pip and all dependencies required.
+A Docker container has been provided to automate the environment required for the release script.
+Use the Dockerfile to build the container image, the image will install python, pip and all dependencies required.
 It will also setup an ssh-config file containing a reference to your GitHub private key.
 This key can be passed into the container using a volume at runtime.

 ```
 docker build -t hmrc-release .